TUW-GEO/cookiecutter-tuw-jupyter/README.md

 ```

 ## Usage
 1. Create an empty repository on Guithub where the new Jupyter Notebook project should be.
-Github account name of person or group and the prject name will be needed in step 4.
+Github account name of the person or group and the project name will be needed in step 4.

 2. Install [`cookiecutter`](https://cookiecutter.readthedocs.io/en/stable/index.html)
    if you haven't installed it yet: